Master of Science – Coordinated Program

 Human Anatomy and Physiology (2 semesters)

 The Coordinated Program requires additional hours for students who enter the program prior to meeting the undergraduate coursework required for a Didactic Program in dietetics (DPD) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
-(For more information on the DPD requirement click here).
-The Coordinated Program is currently granted initial accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Chicago, IL 60606; 312/899-5400.
-The CP has accreditation through 2018.
+(For more information on the DPD requirement visit: www.eatright.org).
+The Coordinated Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Ste.
+2190 Chicago, IL 60606-5995, (800) 877-1600, ext.
+5400.
+Program outcomes data are available on request by contacting email@example.com.
+The CP has full accreditation through 2026.

 Mission of the Coordinated Program

-The mission of the Coordinated Program is to prepare dietetic professionals to serve the public through the promotion of optimal nutrition, health, and well being and to serve the profession and larger community through public service and leadership.
+The mission of the Coordinated Program is to prepare entry-level registered dietitian nutritionists to serve a culturally diverse population through the promotion of optimal nutrition, health and well-being, and to serve the profession and community through leadership.

 This mission statement is founded on the beliefs and vision expressed in Georgia State University

-- The registered dietitian (RD) provides quality service based on customer expectations and needs.
+- The registered dietitian nutritionist (RDN) provides quality service based on customer expectations and needs.

-- The registered dietitian (RD) applies, participates in or generates research to enhance practice.
+- The registered dietitian nutritionist (RDN) applies, participates in or generates research to enhance practice.

-- The registered dietitian (RD) effectively applies knowledge and communicates with others.
+- The registered dietitian nutritionist (RDN) effectively applies knowledge and communicates with others.

-- The registered dietitian (RD) uses resources effectively and efficiently.
+- The registered dietitian nutritionist (RDN) uses resources effectively and efficiently.

-- The registered dietitian (RD) systematically evaluates the quality of services and improves practice based on evaluation results.
+- The registered dietitian nutritionist (RDN) systematically evaluates the quality of services and improves practice based on evaluation results.

-- The registered dietitian (RD) engages in lifelong learning.
+- The registered dietitian nutritionist (RDN) engages in lifelong learning.